alexandru/ThinkInCPP4Kindle/README.md

 ## License

-I'm probably not allowed to do this.
-I'm not seeing a license to this book (only for the code contained), which means the work itself is an "All Rights Reserved".
-Redistribution of a reformatted version is probably not allowed, but I sent an email to Mr. Bruce Eckel asking him for permission (if he replies NO, I'll delete the project).
+I couldn't find a license to the book, so I contacted the author, Mr. Bruce Eckel, asking for permission to redistribute the book here.
+Mr. Eckel graciously granted me permission to do this reformatting.
+So it's cool.

-You can use the builder if you want for whatever purposes.
+You can use the builder if you want for whatever purposes ... although I haven't made it particularly user friendly (for example it hardcodes the path to the kindlegen utility, expecting it to be at "/opt/kindlegen/kindlegen").